Floating

 • It usually doesn’t matter who is on the receiving end; what matters is the number of clicks.

 Some even feel that email blasts are an obsolete strategy for growing your email list and engaging existing customers or subscribers.
-There’s some truth in that, but there are ways to use email blasts to effectively engage potential customers.
+There’s some truth in that, but there are ways to use email blasts to engage potential customers effectively.

-Email blasts are known for delivering messages to many people; some consider it an old-fashioned way to receive communication.
-You must also be confused about the difference between an email blast and an email marketing campaign.
+You might be confused about the difference between an email blast and an email marketing campaign.
 Both sound similar.
 But there are some striking differences between the two.

-Email campaigns are part of your email marketing strategy and are personalized, customized, and sent at a strategic time.
-A lot of thought, planning, and insights go into creating and sending an email campaign
+Email campaigns are part of a broader email marketing strategy and are personalized, customized, and sent at a strategic time.
+A lot of thought, planning, and insights go into creating and sending an email campaign.

 On the other hand, email blasts are more like mass emails sent to the entire list without personalization or customer segmentation.
 You can think of them as mass-market promotions that everyone is to receive and use.